-Nowadays, Machine Learning (ML) empowers many different consumer applications, where Artificial Intelligence (AI) is well supported by statistical models and mathematical algorithms that allow computer systems to accurately perform specific tasks.
-Deep learning methods have dramatically enhanced classification and recognition operations by exploiting a general-purpose learning procedure in a multi-layer architecture.
+Nowadays, machine learning empowers several different consumer applications, where artificial intelligence is well supported by statistical models and mathematical algorithms that allow computer systems to accurately perform specific tasks.
+Deep neural networks (DNNs) have dramatically enhanced classification and recognition operations by exploiting a general-purpose learning procedure in a multi-layer architecture.

 However, these architectures have several limitations.
 First, the training and inference of DNNs using standard digital systems is time expensive and power consuming.
 Secondly, trained DNN cannot adapt to a constantly changing environment.
 For instance, biological organisms constantly acquire and modulate knowledge with respect to the environment in which they live (lifelong learning) while DNNs are affected by catastrophic forgetting whenever new data is learnt.
 For these limitations, the scientific community and the industry are looking for novel methods to improve the performance and efficiency of DNNs.

 Taking advantage from the latest advances related to innovative computing approaches such as in-memory computing, the training and testing DNNs could be highly improved in terms of speed and power efficiency.
 In-memory computing rises as a very effective method for overcoming the limitations of typical von Neumann architectures since it massively parallelizes the operations and performs the calculations where the data are stored, avoiding the so called “von Neumann bottleneck”.

 In particular, in-memory computing requires the use of memory elements capable of storing data and performing calculations at the same time.
 New emerging non-volatile memories (NVM), such as phase change memory (PCM) or resistive switching RAM (RRAM) give solution to these requirements, as they have small size, fast switching, multilevel capability, time-dependent dynamics, low-voltage operation, and they can arranged in array architectures.